longyangking/Dragon/README.md

 # Dragon
-Notes and Demos of CS
+Notes and Demos of Computer Science

+## Codes
+Mainly about C/C++ and Python